rei/rei-cedar-docs/docs/components/buttons/README.md

 | Causing a browser redraw or refresh                                                                    | Triggering a popup menu                                                              |
 | Supporting internal page jumps                                                                      | Can be disabled with disabled attribute                                              |

-### Choosing a Button or Call to Action
-- Use Buttons to trigger interface interactions.
-- Use CTA to navigate users to a new location/page.
-- Avoid combining a Call to Action with a basic button.
-Disabling Calls to Action is not semantically supported.
-- Maintain button styling including typographic and sizing for Call to Action.
-Do not style as a link.

 ## Resources